-A copy of the JPA #11-630-8000-0008 for Outreach and GSA #15-630-8000-0008 for Maternal Child Health are included in Appendix A as reference.
+A copy of the GSA #20-630-8000-0003 is included in Appendix A as reference.

 State Agency Responsibilities for Participation in MAC

 Agencies are required to oversee their MAC program to ensure that procedures are implemented and performed consistently and appropriately.
 It is highly recommended that at least one individual serves as the Primary RMTS Coordinator/Contact and one individual serves as the MAC Financial Coordinator/Contact for each agency.
 When necessary, the same individual can fulfill both roles.